The Ultimate Guide to Protecting Your Child Online in 2020

 - Install a strong antivirus program on your home computer and the devices of all family members.

-- Think about installing a VPN on your computer.
-A VPN, or virtual private network, encrypts your connection and anonymizes your web browsing.
-This makes it far harder for hackers to access and steal your private information.
+- Install a VPN (virtual private network) on your computer.
+This is a software that encrypts your connection and anonymizes your web browsing.
+It will make it far harder for hackers to access and steal any private information.

 - If you and your kids use a lot of different devices around the house, consider installing a VPN on your router.
 That way, all internet traffic that goes through the router will be protected, without having to install the VPN on every device.